 Laminate flooring is a popular choice for DIY enthusiasts.
-If you are looking to install your laminate floor on your own, here's how to get it right the first time.
+If you are looking to install your click fit laminate floor on your own, here's how to get it right the first time.

 Start by allowing the laminate floor tiles/planks to adapt to the temperature of the room you want to install them in.
 Floor planks get unified during acclimation.

 Stack the floors in their sealed condition and allow them to acclimate for 24 to 48 hours.
 This time can vary depending on laminate floor models.
-You can find the exact time needed for acclimation from the manufacturer's floor manual.
+You can find the exact time needed for acclimation of your floor from the manufacturer's manual.
+This process is important in order to prevent the floor from buckling or lifting in the future.

 The existing subfloor needs to be strong enough to support the new floor.
 Remember that laminate flooring does not go with floor coverings such as carpet, glued vinyl and cushioned floors.